-What is a Handball in Soccer? (and 5 Times it Actually Happened)
+What is a Handball in Soccer?
+(Full Explanation)

 One of the key rules in soccer that sets it apart from other sports is the fact that you are not allowed to touch the ball with your hands.